-Meta title and description appears in the search engine result pages and keeping it optimised means your page can rank better.
+Meta title and description appear in the search engine result pages and keeping them optimised means your page can rank better.
 Over time it is important to change the title and description to keep the page more relevant.
 Also, when you are already ranking, then it is important to bring creativity and uniqueness to your title so that you get more clicks than your competition.

 Table of content:

 - Time Taken by Google to Update Meta Tag

 - How To Write Meta Descriptions